What is Gray iron castings?

 Variations and Similar Processes

 Different grey iron casting processes include centrifugal casting, die casting, sand casting and ductile iron casting.

-Die casting is popular for continuous cycle or the fast production of castings.
+Die casting is popular for a continuous cycles or the fast production of castings.
 It uses reusable molds that are made in the shape of the desired finished product.
-To die cast the metal, manufacturers must inject it into the die and apply pressure.
-Die casting is good for use with small to medium parts that require good dimensional stability, carefully produced details and good surface quality.
+To die-cast the metal, manufacturers must inject it into the die and apply pressure.
+Die casting is good for use with small to medium parts that require good dimensional stability, carefully produced details, and good surface quality.

 • During dry sand molding, unbonded sand is mixed with an adhesive or a chemical binder, shaped to form a mold and then baked a certain temperature to finish.
 To make castings, molten grey iron is poured into the mold, taking its shape.